lxc/lxc/README.md

 [![LXD](https://linuxcontainers.org/static/img/containers.png)](https://linuxcontainers.org/lxd)
 # LXC

-LXC is the well-known and heavily tested low-level Linux container runtime.
-It is in active development since 2008 and has proven itself in critical production environments world-wide.
-Some of its core contributors are the same people that helped to implement various well-known containerization features inside the Linux kernel.
+LXC is the low-level Linux container runtime.
+It is in active development since 2008 and it has proven in critical production environments.
+Some of its core contributors are the people who helped to implement containerization features inside the Linux kernel.

 ## Status